dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-11-12-compiling-WT.md

 4. Now invoke the make command as follows:

     ```
+    INST_LIB=$LLVM_SOURCE/projects/dinamite/library
+    DIN_MAPS="/full/path/to/map/files/produced/by/compilation"
-    INST_LIB=$LLVM_SOURCE/projects/dinamite/library DIN_FILTERS="/full/path/to/function_filter.json" make
+    DIN_FILTERS="/full/path/to/function_filter.json" make
     ```

     The INST_LIB variable tells the compiler where the instrumentation library lives.
 If you are using Docker, it's already properly set in your environment.

+    DIN_MAPS tells DINAMITE where to put its "map" files.
+As DINAMITE instruments the program it produces dictionary files that are later used to covert binary traces to text.
+By setting DIN_MAPS you are telling DINAMITE where to place these files. <b> You must specify an absolute path for DIN_MAPS if you want to correctly decode your traces.</b>

-    The DIN_FILTERS variable tells the instrumentation pass what to instrument.
+    The DIN_FILTERS variable tells the instrumentation pass the location of the instrumentation filter file.
+That file controls what to instrument.
 If you don't provide the filters file, the compiler will insturment all function calls and memory accesses in your program, which may not be what you want.

-    Here is the
-    contents of a ```function_filter.json``` file with reasonable defaults.
+    Here is the contents of a ```function_filter.json``` file with reasonable defaults.
 With this file, DINAMITE will instrument all functions whose critical path is at least 40 lines of code (LOC), where LOC does not include blank lines or comments and LOC for loops are computed with the assumption that they execute once.

     ```
      {
-         "minimum_function_size" : 50,
+         "minimum_function_size" : 40,
          "check_small_function_loops" : true,
          "function_size_metric" : "LOC_PATH",
          "whitelist": {